Human rights efforts | Sustainability | Natural Power of Plants Nisshin OilliO

 1. The Group’s approach to human rights efforts

 Our main human rights framework comprises commitments under our human rights policy, human rights due diligence for the Group and our supply chain, and remedial measures under our grievance mechanism.
 We publish the details of our efforts on our website as appropriate.
-We also consider it vital to use training to instill the importance of respecting human rights through education for management and employees, and to understand and respond to the ideas and needs of stakeholders through dialogue with them.
+Furthermore, we consider it vital to instill the importance of respecting human rights through education for management and employees, and to understand and respond to stakeholders’ views and requests through dialogue with them.

 ■ Overview of the Group’s human rights efforts